tiffanyswong314/Thinkfulbnb/README.md

 | `images/`    | A folder containing all the images used for the design.                 |
 | `index.html` | The starter HTML file.
 You will need to add your solution to this file. |
 | `style.css`  | The starter css file.
 You will need to add your solution to this file.  |

-You're encouraged to spend some time studying the provided files.

-### Setup

-Use VSCode Live Server to launch the `index.html` page in your browser.

 ### Tasks